Rethinking and Recomputing the Value of Machine Learning Models: Experiments

-\emph{Clickbait detection.} The \textit{Clickbait Challenge} on the \textit{Webis Clickbait Corpus 2017}\footnote{https://webis.de/data/webis-clickbait-17.html} was classifying Twitter posts as a clickbait or not.
-Both training and test sets are publicly available\footnote{https://zenodo.org/record/5530410\#.YWcFtC8RrRV}, while each team was free to choose a subset of the training set for validation (we followed the "blobfish" team).
+\item \emph{Clickbait detection.} The \textit{Clickbait Challenge} on the \textit{Webis Clickbait Corpus 2017}\footnote{\href{https://webis.de/data/webis-clickbait-17.html}{https://webis.de/data/webis-clickbait-17.html}} was classifying Twitter posts as a clickbait or not.
+Both training and test sets are publicly available\footnote{\href{https://zenodo.org/record/5530410\#.YWcFtC8RrRV}{https://zenodo.org/record/5530410\#.YWcFtC8RrRV}}, while each team was free to choose a subset of the training set for validation (we followed the ``blobfish'' team).

-\emph{Multi-Domain Sentiment Analysis - and Dataset (MDS).} Sentiment analysis based on a publicly available dataset for domain adaptation\footnote{http://nlpprogress.com/english/domain\_adaptation.html}.
-The data includes four categories of Amazon products (DVD, Books, Electronics, and Kitchen), and the task is to learn from one of these domains and analyze the sentiment on the others.
+\item \emph{Multi-Domain Sentiment Analysis - and Dataset (MDS).} Sentiment analysis based on a dataset for domain adaptation.\footnote{\href{http://nlpprogress.com/english/domain\_adaptation.html}{http://nlpprogress.com/english/domain\_adaptation.html}} The data includes four categories of Amazon products (DVD, Books, Electronics, and Kitchen).
+The task is to learn sentiment from one of these domains and test it on the others. \end{itemize}

-In addition to the above binary classification problems and data, we used seven publicly available multi-class datasets with different class distributions (see Table \ref{tab:datasets} in the appendix for details).

-\textbf{Models.} We used various models for each task in our experiments (see Table \ref{tab:expOverview} and appendix \ref{app:Models} for the details).
-For the Hate Speech and Clickbait datasets we tested the leaderboard models.
-For MDS dataset, we used the leaderboard model ``\textit{Multi-task tri-training (mttri)}'' by \citet{Ruder2018}, two transformer models (a T5-base model fine-tuned for sentiment analysis\footnote{https://tinyurl.com/t5-base-finetuned-sentiment} and SieBERT \cite{heitmann2020}, a fine-tuned checkpoint of RoBERTa-large \cite{liu2021Roberta}), as well as a simple Logistic Regression (LogR) model and two multi-layer perceptron models from the scikit-learn library\footnote{https://scikit-learn.org/} with one (MLP1) and four (MLP4) hidden layers respectively.
-We used LogR, MLP1 and MLP4 for the multi-class datasets.
-We tested simple models with different text encoders: (i) \textit{TF-IDF}, (ii) \textit{MPNET}, and (iii) \textit{nnlm} (details in \ref{app:encoders}), but for simplicity we show the results with \textit{TF-IDF} (see the appendix-Figure \ref{fig:value_curve_effectOfEncoders} for further results).

-\textbf{Cost Settings.} Following the simplification in Section~\ref{sec:value}, we set $V_r = 0$ and $V_c = 1$, and then test the models using different values of $k \in [0,10]$).
-In binary tasks, we consider the cost of false positives ($k_{fp}$) and false negatives ($k_{fn}$) separately.
+\textbf{Models and text encoders.} For each task in our experiments, we use different models (see Table \ref{tab:expOverview} and the accompanying code repository for details).
+Since we do not train models and use the validation set only to determine the optimal threshold, we do not perform standard cross-validation.
+The optimal threshold is selected by evaluating the model on the validation set across a range of candidate thresholds and choosing the one that maximizes performance.